Onehunga Wharf

 The wharf came under Council ownership, after being transferred from Ports of Auckland, in 2018.
 Auckland Council wanted to retain the wharf within the council group and open it up over time for public use, as well as investigating mixed-use development.
 Since then, work has been underway on the planning for the area both short-term and long-term.

 However, parts of the wharf are subject to the NZTA project the East West Link.
-Until confirmation of this project and its area of impact are clear, plans for the wharf are difficult to be completed and able to be implemented.
+Until confirmation of this project and its area of impact were clear, plans for the wharf have been difficult to be completed and able to be implemented.

 In the meantime, we have continued to operate the wharf site on a commercial basis on behalf of Auckland Council, providing value for the city and the regional economy.
 We have continued to investigate the ongoing cost of the protection of character and amenity at the site, to ensure appropriate value is achieved for tenants and Auckland Council.